Progress report for FNE22-014

 Methods - Mycelium Treatment Inoculation

 The method for inoculation is detailed in the following passages.
-Three 50 feet by two and a half feet beds were used to test blewit, and three 50 feet by two and a half feet beds were used to test parasol cultures.
+Three 50 feet by two and a half feet beds were used to test blewit, three 50 feet by two and a half feet beds were used to test parasol, and three 50 feet by two and a half feet beds were used to test shaggy mane.
 They were inoculated, sans fruit or vegetable culture, in a hugelkultur style.
 Three of those beds received four fifths treatment of blewit culture, and one fifth of each was left as the control.
 Three other beds received four fifths treatment of parasol culture, and one fifth of each was left as the control samples.
 Three 50 feet beds of strawberries were used to test shaggy mane culture.
 Four fifths of each bed received the treatment of shaggy mane inoculation while one fifth of each bed was left uninoculated as the control samples.

 The blewit beds were inoculated on May 12-13, 2022.
 The method for blewit inoculation was clearing three beds of weeds, laying layers of corrugated cardboard, wetting the cardboard, spreading out a two thirds bag of a five-pound sawdust spawn bag or three and thirty three hundredths of a pound, and encasing with six inches by two and half feet by 40 feet of composted hardwood leaves and pine needles.
 The ratio of leaves to pine needles was seven eighths composted hardwood leaves and one eighth pine needles.
 First, the cardboard was laid on the bare soil, then wetted.
 Next, a layer of blewit culture was spread, and then a layer of composted leaves and pine needles.
 Another layer of cardboard was laid, but this time it was shredded into smaller pieces ranging from 16 square inches to one square foot.
 After the smaller cardboard pieces were laid out, another layer of blewit culture was spread, and finally encased with more composted leaves and pine needles.